Garic152/pythonchess/docs/README.md

 ## What we have learned
-We got better at:
-- understanding what functions take a lot of computation and time -> made our program slower
-- optimizing and speeding up the engine
-- debugging more complex code
-- working more together
-- refactoring of functions/ files to make code easier to read and understand, and to avoid circular imports
-- understanding chess/ positional game in chess
-- extending alpha-beta-algorithm with new features
+Now we understand more what functions were responsible for the consumption of programm's computation and time.
+After we recognized these factors we learnt other libraries to optimize and to speed up our code.
+Spending hours with debugging taught us how to view the program and where to place the debugging marks.
+Now we are more eager to meet in discord for coding sessions as well as to disscuss our future plans.
+We refactored many functions, distributed code across files to make reading and understanig of the code easier and not that errorprone, and to avoid circular imports.
+While learning how to extend the evaluation function we got better at understanding of chess and of the positional game in chess.
+We got to know other AI-technicues for chess and how to extend alpha-beta-algorithm with with them.